All Episodes

 Yes, sir.

-You've mentioned earlier this week, and I'm sure you've done before that Pelosi is bowing to AOC's socialist agenda.
+You've mentioned earlier this week, and I'm sure you've done before, that Pelosi is bowing to AOC's socialist agenda.

-And shall she and the squad are kind of the young punks in Congress.
+And since she and the squad are kind of the young punks in Congress, why is she so threatened by her?

-And if she is I think you're asking a great question.
+I think you're asking a great question.

 It's that thin.